What are human beings that you think about them;

 Children in situations of conflict and war test our commitment to the future.
 There is something wrong in our sense of the moral when children are put in harm’s way.
 No boy or girl must be sent to the front lines of war, battles, and conflict.
 The field of play must not be replaced with the field of combat.
 War games are not child games.
 Playgrounds are for children; battlegrounds are not.

-A complex of factors—civil conflicts, human rights abuse, extreme poverty, and misguided development schemes—have produced in many countries around the world an unprecedented number of migrant workers and people looking for jobs beyond their national borders.
+A complex of factors—civil conflicts, human rights abuse, extreme poverty, environmental degradation, militarization, political persecution and misguided development schemes—have produced in many countries around the world an unprecedented number of people in situations of forced and enforced movement, including migrants and migrant workers looking for jobs and security beyond their national borders.

-While globalization heralded the swift movement of capital across national borders, the movement of laborers seeking work in richer countries of the world has been slow and increasingly restricted.
+While globalization heralded the swift movement of capital across national borders, the movement of laborers seeking work in richer countries of the world while steadily growing has been increasingly restricted, securitized, racialized, gendered and sexualized.
 Transnational corporations have moved to poor countries where labor is much cheaper and workers’ organizing is either weak, suppressed, or altogether banned.

 Migrant workers continue to be discriminated against and abused, especially those who are undocumented in their host countries.
 Women migrants are particularly vulnerable to exploitation especially when they work in gender-specific jobs that consign them to various forms of sexual, domestic, and menial work.
 Studies show that the majority of migrants are uprooted because of the lack of jobs at home, or because jobs pay extremely low wages.
 While globalization has spawned more capital and spurred greater production, workers’ wages have been kept low and below a livable wage even in those countries whose governments have a prescribed minimum wage.

 Migrants’ rights are human rights.
 It is tragic when migrants, whose rights have already been violated in their home countries, find their human rights also violated in their foreign host countries.
-Invoking host country laws rarely works in their favor.
-United Methodists should urge their governments to ratify and implement the United Nations International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families.
-This Convention will be an instrument to protect, secure, and ensure the human rights of migrant workers and their families.
+Invoking host-country laws rarely works in their favor.
+United Methodists should urge their governments to ratify and implement the United Nations International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (also called International Migration Convention).
+This Convention is designed to protect, secure, and ensure the human rights of migrant workers and their families.

 Globalization threatens the human rights of indigenous peoples, including their aspirations for self-determination.
 Exploration and colonization have led to rapid appropriation of indigenous peoples’ lands and natural resources, and the destruction of their sciences, ideas, arts, and cultures.